 CTUs are regarded as an important component of any trial application and can advise and participate throughout the process from initial idea development and design through to project delivery and reporting.
-However they may not be essential for all types of clinical research studies.
+CTUs may not be essential for all types of research studies.
 If you feel this is the case please justify the reasons in your application in the appropriate section.

-If you are looking for a CTU to collaborate with in your application, then the following sources can provide more help:
+If you are looking for a CTU to collaborate, then the following sources can provide more help:

 Although we do not prohibit the submission of applications which were submitted unsuccessfully in previous application rounds, applicants should recognise that the original applications were judged to be uncompetitive in that round, or significantly flawed, and are therefore likely to need substantive modification to have a realistic chance of being funded in future competitions.
 Previously unsuccessful applicants should therefore pay particularly close attention to any specific feedback provided prior to re-applying.

 NIHR will not accept the same or substantially similar applications to more than one NIHR programme.
 If two similar applications are submitted, once the overlap is identified, the application that is most advanced through the funding process will continue and the second will not be taken further.